 - Unplug your phone – You SSE broadband router is connected to the wider network with a cable that plugs into your landline phone socket either with a small box called a microfilter, or using a double socket.
 Unplug your phone and test your broadband connection.
 If it's all good, then the problem could be with your phone, its cable, the microfilter or the phone socket

-- Wifi or broadband? – If you're having a problematic connection, see if it's your wifi.
-Do this by plugging your computer into you router using a network (ethernet) cable.
-Disable wifi on your computer, then see if you can connect to a website
+- WiFi or broadband? – If you're having a problematic connection, see if it's your WiFi.
+Do this by plugging your computer into your router using a network (ethernet) cable.
+Disable WiFi on your computer, then see if you can connect to a website

 Move your SSE broadband router